jjzhou012/_jjzhou012.github.io/_posts/2020-01-08-Summary-of-Paper-Writting.md

 - There are a limited number of existing reviews on the topic of …
 - To tackle these challenges, tremendous effort has been made towards this area, resulting in a rich literature of related papers and methods.

+## 方法

+- **[简化符号]** To simplify notations, we drop the subscript/superscript for the xxx, i.e. xxx.
+- In order to overcome this limitation, we develop a XXX method, which is a simple yet effective approach to ...

 ## 模型评价/比较

 - XXX always **produces a significant boost in** predictive performance.